ataras2/newport-motors-py/README.md

 This repo is not currently on pypi, so you must install it manually.
 To do so, clone the repo and run `pip install .` from the root directory.

 ## Usage
-There are a few different use cases for this package
+There are a few different use cases for this package, outlined below.

 ### Connecting a single motor
 To connect a single motor, you use the relevant motor class from `newport_motors.motors`.
 For example, to connect a `newport_motors.motors.Motor` object, you would do the following: